Chinas Country Garden Says Might Not Meet All Debt Obligations - UrduPoint

 China's Country Garden Says Might Not Meet All Debt Obligations

-Beijing, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Debt-saddled Chinese property giant Country Garden said Tuesday that it did not expect to meet all of its offshore payment obligations in time as it battles to avoid default.
+Beijing, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Debt-saddled Chinese property giant Country Garden said Tuesday that it did not expect to meet all of its offshore payment obligations in time as it edges towards a potential default.

+Country Garden, which was already formally at risk of default in September, last month repaid $22.5 million in interest on loans at the last minute during a 30-day grace period.

+It then negotiated the rescheduling of several repayments with creditors, with several more deadlines looming over the coming weeks.

 "Such non-payment may lead to relevant creditors of the Group demanding acceleration of payment of the relevant indebtedness owed to them or pursuing enforcement action," the firm warned.